Built Heritage of the Kingston Peninsula

 In partnership with The Industrial City in Transition: A Cultural and Environmental Inventory of Greater Saint John, a Community University Research Alliance (CURA) project funded by the Social Sciences and Humanities Research Council of Canada, Kingston Peninsula Heritage Inc. examined and recorded the built heritage of the Kingston Peninsula.

-During the past few summers over ninety homes and landmarks were recorded through photographs, local lore and historical investigation.
+During the summers prior to and including 2005, over ninety homes and landmarks were recorded through photographs, local lore and historical investigation.
 During this research, architectural features were photographed and analyzed, homeowners were interviewed, and land transaction and genealogical records were researched in order to gather as much history as possible about the structures and the families who have occupied them.
+In this stage of the project buildings were chosen based their unique architectural designs or if their design was indicative of a certain historical period on the Peninsula.

 Few other historical features tell as much about a community and its people as its residential homes and public buildings.
 From the quaint little vernacular cottage to the grand Georgian farmhouse, every building has a story to tell about the industrious immigrant families who built them and the descendants who maintain them.